CS-A-0001/EshopDemoApi1/README.md

  - GET items

 API has two versions.
 For versioning is used URL pattern.
 Version 2.0 extends GET items endpoint by paging.
 Solution consists of two projects WEB API and unit test.
 Logging is not included.
 On first run seed of database is performed.
+Seed data were generated using https://www.mockaroo.com/

 ### Prequisities for running
 Installed Docker desktop and running, Visual studio 2019